clickpress/contao-clickskeks/README.md

 ## Usage
 1. Add your site in your clickskeks panel
-2. Go to "Site structure" in Contao and and activate Clickskeks banner in your root site
+2. Go to "Site structure" in Contao and activate the Clickskeks banner in your root site
 3. Add your Banner ID
 4. Clear the "Shared Cache" under "Maintenance"